studioscience/accessibility-standards/_includes/_sections/_design.md

 	- Avoid color coding

-	- Don't use color-specific instructions

-        This is especially important for error states.
+	- Don't use color-specific instructions  (this is especially important for error states.)

 	- Links should be indicated with more than color, such as underlining.